strangetom/ingredient-parser/README.md

 ## Model accuracy

-The model provided in ```ingredient-parser/``` directory has the following accuracy on a test dataset of 9227 sentences:
+The model provided in ```ingredient-parser/``` directory has the following accuracy on a test dataset of 25%:

 ```
 Sentence-level results:
 	Total: 9277
-	Correct: 7650
+	Correct: 7649
-	-> 82.46%
+	-> 82.45%

 Word-level results:
-	Total: 53408
+	Total: 53622
-	Correct: 50402
+	Correct: 50714
-	-> 94.37%
+	-> 94.58%
 ```

 My interpretation of these results is the the high word-level accuracy compared to the lower sentence-level accuracy means that if the model is getting a label wrong, it's usually only one label in the sentence.

+## Cleaning up the NYTimes data

+The NYTimes dataset is very inconsistently labelled, which makes training a model more difficult that it could.
+The dataset was cleaned, applying the following rules to the labels.
+The input column was (mostly) unchanged.

+- All numbers in labels are decimal
+- All ranges are formatted as X-Y.
+  - This covers "1 to 2", "1 or 2", "1-2", "1- to 2-" etc.
+- Any cases of consolidated units were undone
+  - For example "2 tablespoons plus 1 teaspoon" was not consolidated into 2.5 tablespoons
+- Adjectives for ingredients that fundamentally affect the ingredient are kept in the name e.g.
+  - ground spices
+  - ground meats
+  - red/white/yellow/green onion
+  - freshly ground black pepper

 ## To do list

 - [ ] Clean up the NYTimes data.

 - [x] Change library from ```sklearn_crfsuite``` to [```python_crfsuite```](https://github.com/scrapinghub/python-crfsuite) because the ```sklearn_crfsuite``` appears to be unmaintained and breaking in newer versions of python.

 - [ ] Investigate which features are most relevant and which can be removed
   - [ ] The ```tagger.info()``` method can help here

-- [ ] Investigate whether it's reasonable to use the first 20,000 entries in the NYTimes dataset.
+- [ ] Investigate whether it's reasonable to use the first 30,000 entries in the NYTimes dataset.
   - [ ] Should it be more?

+    More seems to improve the model performance

   - [ ] Should it be randomly selected?

 - [x] Output confidence scores using ```tagger.marginal()```

 - [x] Write a tool that uses the model and return a dict like the one at the top of this README.

 - [ ] Compare the model results to my regular expression based parser.